decalage2/olefile/README.md

 As far as I know, this module is now the most complete and robust Python implementation to read MS OLE2 files, portable on several operating systems. (please tell me if you know other similar Python modules)

+Since 2014 OleFileIO_PL has been integrated into [Pillow](http://python-imaging.github.io/), the friendly fork of PIL.
+OleFileIO_PL will continue to be improved as a separate project, and new versions will be merged into Pillow regularly.

-OleFileIO_PL can be used as an independent module or with PIL.
-The goal is to have it integrated into [Pillow](http://python-imaging.github.io/), the friendly fork of PIL.
+OleFileIO_PL can be used as an independent module or with PIL/Pillow.

-OleFileIO\_PL is mostly meant for developers.
-If you are looking for tools to analyze OLE files or to extract data, then please also check [python-oletools](http://www.decalage.info/python/oletools), which are built upon OleFileIO_PL.
+OleFileIO_PL is mostly meant for developers.
+If you are looking for tools to analyze OLE files or to extract data, then please also check [python-oletools](http://www.decalage.info/python/oletools), which are built upon OleFileIO_PL and provide a higher-level interface.

 News
 ----

 Follow all updates and news on Twitter: <https://twitter.com/decalage2>

+- **2014-08-30 v0.32 alpha**: added initial write support for streams >4K, updated doc and license.
-- **2014-07-27 v0.31**: fixed support for large files with 4K sectors, thanks to Niko Ehrenfeuchter, Martijn Berger and Dave Jones.
+- 2014-07-27 v0.31: fixed support for large files with 4K sectors, thanks to Niko Ehrenfeuchter, Martijn Berger and Dave Jones.
 Added test scripts from Pillow (by hugovk).
 Fixed setup for Python 3 (Martin Panter)
 - 2014-02-04 v0.30: now compatible with Python 3.x, thanks to Martin Panter who did most of the hard work.
 - 2013-07-24 v0.26: added methods to parse stream/storage timestamps, improved listdir to include storages, fixed parsing of direntry timestamps
 - 2013-05-27 v0.25: improved metadata extraction, properties parsing and exception handling, fixed [issue #12](https://bitbucket.org/decalage/olefileio_pl/issue/12/error-when-converting-timestamps-in-ole)